reactjs/react-modal/docs/styles/classes.md

 You can override the default class that is added to `document.body` when the modal is open by defining a property `bodyOpenClassName`.

+You can override the default class that is added to `html` when the modal is open by defining a property `htmlOpenClassName`.

-It's required that `bodyOpenClassName` must be `constant string`, otherwise we would end up with a complex system to manage which class name should appear or be removed from `document.body` from which modal (if using multiple modals simultaneously).
+It's required that `bodyOpenClassName` and `htmlOpenClassName` must be `constant string`, otherwise we would end up with a complex system to manage which class name should appear or be removed from `document.body` and `html` from which modal (if using multiple modals simultaneously).

-`bodyOpenClassName` can support adding multiple classes to `document.body` when the modal is open.
+`bodyOpenClassName` and `htmlOpenClassName` can support adding multiple classes to `document.body` and `html` when the modal is open.
 Add as many class names as you desire, delineated by spaces.

 Note: If you provide those props all default styles will not be applied, leaving